 Helping Your Pet With Cage-Rest

 Confirm that the crate is large enough for your pet to stand up and turn around.
 You might need to purchase a larger crate if your pet has a plastic cone or e-collar to prevent licking.
-Don’t forget to make sure they have plenty of room for their water and food dishes, without risking spills that might make their bandages or bedding become wet and soiled.
+Don’t forget to make sure they have plenty of room for their water and food dishes, without risking spills that might make their bandages or bedding wet and soiled.

 Caring for Your Pet’s Stitches